wmclellan/sfguide-data-engineering-with-snowpark-python/README.md

 Weather Source is a leading provider of global weather and climate data and their OnPoint Product Suite provides businesses with the necessary weather and climate data to quickly generate meaningful and actionable insights for a wide range of use cases across industries.
 Let's connect to the `Weather Source LLC: frostbyte` feed from Weather Source in the Snowflake Data Marketplace by following these steps:

 * Login to Snowsight
+* Make sure to be on the ACCOUNTADMIN role
 * Click on the Marketplace link in the left navigation bar
 * Enter "Weather Source LLC: frostbyte" in the search box and click return
 * Click on the "Weather Source LLC: frostbyte" listing tile